dshe/YahooXL/README.md

 - retrieves quote snapshots
 - fluent interface
-- tested

 Dependencies: YahooQuotesApi, ExcelDna, Reactive Extensions, NodaTime.

 Runtime:
-  - Download Package.zip from the GitHub release.
-  - Extract files to a folder.
+  - Download Package.zip from GitHub releases and extract files to a folder.
-  - Double-click on "YahooXL-AddIn64.xll" to start 64-bit Excel with YahooXL loaded.
-  - Double-click on "YahooXL-AddIn.xll" to start 32-bit Excel with YahooXL loaded.
+  - Double-click on "YahooXL-AddIn64.xll" or "YahooXL-AddIn.xll" to start Excel with 64 or 32-bit YahooXL loaded.
   - Open a blank spreadsheet.
   - Type in a cell: =YahooQuote("C", "RegularMarketPrice")

-  It may be required to relax Excel macro and protected view security settings.
+  It may be necessary to relax Excel macro and protected view security settings.